neerajsingh0101/blog/_posts/2010-11-23-mime-type-resolution-in-rails.md

 * text/plain (q is 0.8)
 * \*/\* (q is 0.5)

 Notice that Safari is nice enough to say to put a lower priority for \*/\*.
 Chrome and Firefox also puts \*/\* at a lower priority which is a good thing.
-Not so with IE which doest not declare any q value for \*/\* .
+Not so with IE which does not declare any q value for \*/\* .

 Look at the order again and you can see that _application/xml_ has higher priority over _text/html_.
 What it means is that safari is telling rails that I would prefer _application/xml_ over _text/html_.
 Send me _text/html_ only if you cannot send _application/xml_.

 And let's say that you have developed a RESTful app which is capable of sending output in both html and xml formats.

-Rails being a good Internet and HTTP citizen should follow the HTTP_ACCEPT protocol and should send an xml document in this case.
-Again all you did was to hit a website and safari is telling rails that send me xml document over html document.
+Rails being a good HTTP citizen should follow the HTTP_ACCEPT protocol and should send an xml document in this case.
+Again all you did was visit a website and safari is telling rails that send me xml document over html document.
 Clearly HTTP_ACCEPT values being sent by Safari is broken.

 ##HTTP_ACCEPT is broken##

 HTTP_ACCEPT attribute concept is neat.
 It defines the order and the priority.
 However the implementation is broken by all the browser vendors.
 Given the case that browsers do not send proper HTTP_ACCEPT what can rails do.
 One solution is to ignore it completely.
 If you want _xml_ output then request _http://localhost:3000/users.xml_ .
 Solely relying on formats make life easy and less buggy.
 This is what Rails did for a long time.

-Starting [this commit](https://github.com/rails/rails/commit/2f4aaed7b3feb3be787a316fab3144c06bb21a27) ,by default, rails will ignore HTTP_ACCEPT attribute.
-Same is true for [Twitter API](http://dev.twitter.com/doc/get/search) where HTTP_ACCEPT attribute is ignored and it solely relies on format to find out what kind of document should be returned.
+Starting [this commit](https://github.com/rails/rails/commit/2f4aaed7b3feb3be787a316fab3144c06bb21a27) ,by default, rails did ignore HTTP_ACCEPT attribute.
+Same is true for [Twitter API](http://dev.twitter.com/doc/get/search) where HTTP_ACCEPT attribute is ignored and twitter solely relies on format to find out what kind of document should be returned.

 Unfortunately it is not a practical solution.
 Web has been there for a long time and there are a lot of applications who expect the response type to be RSS feed if they are sending _application/rss+xml_ in their HTTP_ACCEPT attribute.
 It is not nice to take a hard stand and ask all of them to request with extension _.rss_ .